Best Portable EV Chargers in 2026

 - Plastic housing feels less premium than higher-priced competitors

-Zencar Level 2 Portable EV Charger
+Zencar Level 2 Portable 32A

 Zencar — Travelers and multi-location users who encounter different outlet types and need one charger that works everywhere.

-Zencar Level 2 Portable EV Charger
+Zencar Level 2 Portable 32A

 Zencar